 Booking a Sailing in Seattle Trip:

-When you decide to book your sailing, I would highly recommend the captain and SY Cynthia R Boat I sailed on (unless you have a group of more than 6 people).
+When you decide to book your sailing, I would highly recommend the captain and SY Cynthia R Boat (unless you have a group of more than 6 people).
 I found the captain through the Airbnb experience page, but he also has a website Emerald City Sailing you can book your unique adventure through.
-If you do have more than six people just like Michael know and he can make arrangements for parties of 12, 18 and 24 on other ships that have that capacity.
+If you do have more than six people just let Michael know and he can make arrangements for parties of 12, 18 and 24 on other ships that have that capacity.

 Traveler Tip: Never tried Airbnb Experience?
 Get $40 off your first stay by signing up with this Airbnb link.